madduri/personalgenome/README.md

 # Who?

-For individuals who have used personal genomics services to sequence/genotype their genome and would like to get benefitted from the latest research findings in the space
+For individuals who have used personal genomics services to sequence/genotype their genome and would like to paricipate and contribute to latest research findings in this space.

 # Why?